GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Related Work

-\textbf{FL with Synthetic Data.} To address the issues of public data-based approaches, FL methods based on synthetic data have been proposed~\cite{Zhang2022FinetuningGM, Zhu2021DataFreeKD, pi2022dynafed}.
-In particular, FedGen~\cite{Zhu2021DataFreeKD} proposes to train a lightweight generator on the server using an ensemble of local models in a data-free manner.
-The generator is then sent to the clients to regularize local training.
-FedFTG~\cite{Zhang2022FinetuningGM} trains a GAN-based generator where the global model acts as the discriminator.
-The generated data are then used to fine-tune the global model on the server after model aggregation.
+\textbf{FL with Synthetic Data.} To address the issues of public data-based approaches, FL methods based on synthetic data have been proposed~\cite{Zhang2022FinetuningGM, Zhu2021DataFreeKD, pi2022dynafed, Wijesinghe2023PSFedGANAE}.
+In particular, FedGen~\cite{Zhu2021DataFreeKD} and FedFTG~\cite{Zhang2022FinetuningGM} propose to train a lightweight generator on the server using an ensemble of local models in a data-free manner to assist global model training.
 However, training of the generator relies heavily on the global model, which can lead to poor performance under high data heterogeneity.
 Additionally, the quality of training the generator is impacted by the structure of the global model~\cite{Kim2022DatasetCV}, making the quality of the synthetic data unstable during training.
-Furthermore, these approaches are limited to image-related tasks, restricting their applicability to other data modalities.
+These approaches are also limited to image-related tasks, restricting their applicability to other data modalities.
 Specifically, both FedGen and FedFTG rely on training MLP-based or GAN-based lightweight generator networks to ensemble user information in a data-free manner, where the lightweight generator may have limitations in generating high-fidelity data.
 In addition, the MLP-based model is impractical to model temporal structures to signals such as audio and speech.
 Finally, some approaches~\cite{Zhang2022FinetuningGM, Zhu2021DataFreeKD} could not support secure aggregation protocols due to the KD-based training, which could compromise the privacy of client data.
-As an alternative, DynaFed~\cite{pi2022dynafed} proposes to generate synthetic data via gradient inversion by applying multi-step parameter matching on global model trajectories and using the synthesized data to help aggregate the deflected clients into the global model.
-However, using gradient inversion for generating synthetic data could encounter limitations when dealing with high-resolution images~\cite{Huang2021EvaluatingGI}.
+As an alternative, DynaFed~\cite{pi2022dynafed} proposes to generate synthetic data via gradient inversion by applying multi-step parameter matching on global model trajectories However, using gradient inversion for generating synthetic data could encounter limitations when dealing with high-resolution images~\cite{Huang2021EvaluatingGI}.
 In addition, this approach could not be directly used for other data modalities such as audio~\cite{Dang2021AMT}.
 In this work, we propose \texttt{GPT-FL} as a solution to address these limitations.

-\section{GPT-FL: Generative Pre-trained Model-Assisted Federated Learning}
+\section{GPT-FL: Generative Pre-Trained Model-Assisted Federated Learning}